-- Solvency risk and mismatching risk this is managed by us setting appropriate investment objectives as part of our actuarial valuation every three years.
+Solvency risk and mismatching risk - this is managed by setting appropriate investment objectives as part of the actuarial valuation every three years.
 Mismatching risk is also partly addressed through investing in liability matching assets.
-The buy-in policies held by the Section are expected to match the liabilities of the pensioner members insured in January and February 2020. - Manager risk this is managed by spreading the Co-op Section's assets over a range of managers, and through us regularly monitoring these managers. - Liquidity risk the Co-op Pensions Department estimates the cash needed each month to meet benefit payments, and ensures that sufficient cash is available, seeking advice where necessary.
+The buy-in policies held by the Section are expected to match the liabilities of the pensioner members insured in early 2020.

+- Manager risk this is managed by spreading the Co-op Section's assets over a range of managers, and through regularly monitoring these managers. - Liquidity risk the Co-op Pensions Department estimates the cash needed each month to meet benefit payments, and ensures that sufficient cash is available, seeking advice where necessary.